apache/submarine/docs/helper/MybatisGenerator.md

 ## Quick Start

 ### Add plug-in dependencies in pom.xml
-The plug-in has been added in the pom.xml of the _submarine-server_.
+The plug-in has been added in the pom.xml of the _workbench-server_.

 ```
 <dependency>